 - In one episode of Charmed Piper and Cole have a fight while both are invulnerable; Piper because her obscenely powerful unborn child was protecting her with a forcefield, and Cole because of the Nigh Invulnerability he acquired as part of the powers he absorbed while in the demonic afterlife.
 It took Leo chastising them on the pointlessness of their battle to end it.

-- In an episode of the Superman TV-series, some random dude off the street ends up with a carbon-copy of Superman's powers due to lightning.
+- In an episode of Lois & Clark, some random dude off the street ends up with a carbon-copy of Superman's powers due to lightning.
 Said random dude then starts a Hero For Hire business, charging people premium rates for applying his superhuman powers, in between using his X-ray vision to check out girl's changing-rooms.
 Supes gets fed up with this pretty quickly and starts actively interfering in the 'business' (and pleasure), causing the dude to lose his temper and start a fight.
 Both of them, of course, are super-strong, but entirely invulnerable - and they're more invulnerable than super-strong, resulting in a mutually invulnerable brawl... the only possible loser being the surrounding area.

 - Caprica at one point had Zoe and Tamara fighting in V-World.
 In this case, they can hurt each other all they want, but neither of them can die since they're both digital avatars.
 The fight only ended when Zoe talked Tamara into an alliance.

-- Battles between Ascended beings usually work out this way in the Stargate Verse.
+- Battles between Ascended beings usually work out this way in the Stargate-verse.
 Since they're Energy Beings of equal stature, neither one can do anything to overpower the other, but they can keep the other sufficiently distracted as to be unable to do anything else.
 Both Anubis and Adria are taken care of by getting locked into an eternal fight with another Ascended.

-- It is implied that Ascended beings can kill one another but only if one is vastly more powerful than the other, which is a very rare case but not impossible: belief can empower an Ascended which is why they insist to everyone on the mortal plains that they're not gods.
-That was one of the causes for the ideological split between the Alterans and the Ori: the latter formed Origin specifically to gain even more power but the distance between the Ori galaxy and the Milky Way meant they were still too weak to overpower the Alterans... which is why they started converting the Milky Way's native population to Origin as well, abusing the Alterans' Prime Directive to build up a power base in plain sight without a Deus ex Machina to fear from.
+- It is implied that Ascended beings can kill one another but only if one is vastly more powerful than the other, which is a very rare case but not impossible: belief can empower an Ascended, which is why they insist to everyone on the mortal planes that they're not gods.
+That was one of the causes for the ideological split between the Alterans and the Ori: the latter formed Origin specifically to gain even more power, but the distance between the Ori galaxy and the Milky Way meant they were still too weak to overpower the Alterans... which is why they started converting the Milky Way's native population to Origin as well, abusing the Alterans' Prime Directive to build up a power base in plain sight without a Deus ex Machina to fear from.

 - In ECW Rob Van Dam and Jerry Lynn usually started their matches with a series of Chain Wrestling moves which the other countered pretty quickly.